mrbid/Minetest-Worldmods/README.md

 ~~- `packed_things` nodes need to be updated with node groups that represent the original node being packed.~~<br>
 ~~- `ingots_extended` needs metal groups for dig sounds, also needs terumet support, possibly even the other xtraores mod support, which could be confusing because they both share the same name.~~<br>
 ~~- technic crafting types `freezing`, `alloying`, `extracting`, `compressing`, `grinding`, `transmuting`, `separating`, could do with icons for the i3 inventory.~~

+## DEFERRED (i3 inventory bugging out all formspecs on server atm)
+- personal log could be registered as a tab in the i3 inventory, but the personal log formspec wont work by default - needs to be looked at.
+- could add an icon to invoke the `/helpform` ui in i3 inventory.
+- extend hotbar slot icon images from 23 to 32

 ## Notes
 To load all these mods at the same time you will need to modify your minetest server:<br>